How Parenting Is a Form of Worship

 Worshiping and honoring God through parenting takes many, many forms.
 There are so many ways that we are called as mothers and so many new “jobs” that we need to take on in caring for another human being and putting their needs above our own.

-Don’t you know that when you offer yourselves to someone as obedient slaves, you are slaves of the one you obey–whether you are slaves to sin, which leads to death, or to obedience, which leads to righteousness? – Romans 6:16
+Do you not know that if you present yourselves to anyone as obedient slaves, you are slaves of the one whom you obey, either of sin, which leads to death, or of obedience, which leads to righteousness?

 Not to equate motherhood to slavery, but I can surely attest that it definitely is an offering of yourself.
 I believe that by offering ourselves completely to this new role, and dedicating our entire lives to fulfilling it, makes us slaves to obedience and brings glory to God.
 Children are a gift from God, and by making choices every day to protect and nourish that gift we are proving that parenting is a form of worship.